Spidartist/RaBiT/README.md

-# ColonFormer: An Efficient Transformer based Method for Colon Polyp Segmentation
+# RaBiT: An Efficient Transformer using Bidirectional Feature Pyramid Network with Reverse Attention for Colon Polyp Segmentation
-This repository contains the official Pytorch implementation of training & evaluation code for BiRAFormer.
+This repository contains the official Pytorch implementation of training & evaluation code for RaBiT.

 ### Environment
-- Creating a virtual environment in terminal: `conda create -n BiRAFormer`
+- Creating a virtual environment in terminal: `conda create -n RaBiT`
 - Install `CUDA 11.1` and `pytorch 1.7.1`
 - Install other requirements: `pip install -r requirements.txt`